rebootl/reflectapp/client/notes.md

 ### Test in production LUL

+* cannot reload after unclean browser exit -> should be fixed by projectData-client update

 ### Done

+* wired link title is not correctly parsed => FIXED
 * pagination => DONE
 * protect url info request route => DONE
 * source doesn't get updated => UNCLEAR -> what was this?